 Over the past decade, we have worked across almost all industries for B2C and B2B markets.
 But along the way, we have gravitated towards certain industries and areas of focus based on the passions and expertise of team members.
 With IXDS 3.0 we’re pushing this further by giving individuals the chance to take on the entrepreneurial initiative to launch and lead new ventures as “co-entrepreneurs”.

-Currently we have a platform of five key ventures, which will continue to grow.
+Currently we have a platform of four key ventures, which will continue to grow.
 Operating as smaller companies within the wider IXDS collective, this venture pool is enabling us to push boundaries, solve real challenges, and create impact in areas that matter to us the most.

 Our current ventures